Emma Reid (judoka)

-Emma Reid (born 24 May 1995) is a British judoka.
-Reid studied Event management at Coventry University.
+Emma Reid (born 24 May 1995) is a British judoka, who competed at the 2024 Summer Olympics and won Commonwealth Games gold in 2022 and 2026.

-Judo career
+Biography

-Reid is three time champion of Great Britain, winning the half-heavyweight division at the British Judo Championships in 2015 and 2021 and 2023.
+Reid studied Event management at Coventry University and won her first two British half-heavyweight titles at the British Judo Championships in 2015 and 2021.

-Reid is the gold medalist of the 2021 Abu Dhabi Grand Slam in the 78 kg category.

-In 2023, Reid won the 78 kg title for the third time at the British Judo Championships.
+Reid is the gold medalist of the 2021 Abu Dhabi Grand Slam in the 78 kg category. and in 2023, Reid won the 78 kg title for the third time at the British Judo Championships.
+She followed this up by retaining her title for a fourth success in 2024.

 In 2024, Reid won her first World Medal after securing Bronze at the Abu Dhabi World Championships.
 This marked the end of the Olympic Qualification window.

 Reid made her Olympic debut at the 2024 Olympic Games in Paris, exiting the competition in the round of 32.

-In September 2025, Reid won a Bronze medal on the IJF World Tour at the 2025 Qingdao Grand Prix.
+In September 2025, Reid won a bronze medal on the IJF World Tour at the 2025 Qingdao Grand Prix.

+In December 2025, Reid won the British half-heavyweight title at the British Judo Championships for the fifth time.

+At the 2026 Commonwealth Games, she won the gold medal in 78 kg division, defeating Australia's Maria Swan in the final.